GRAPHIC-Take Five: A central bank bonanza

 4/CHINA TO AUSTRALIA

-The yuan, down 4% this month, may have further to fall if weekend data shows Chinese factory activity still weakening.
+The yuan, down 4% in April, may have further to fall after Sunday's data showed factory activity in the world's number two economy contracted at a steeper pace in April after widespread COVID-19 lockdowns halted industrial production and disrupted supply chains, raising fears of a sharp economic slowdown in the second quarter that will weigh on global growth.

-Beijing, for now at least, seems to see the yuan as its main policy lever, much to the disappointment of stock markets which had hoped for more explicit government help or for a loosening of harsh COVID lockdown rules.
+Beijing, for now at least, seems to see the yuan as its main policy lever, much to the disappointment of stock markets which had hoped for more explicit government help.

 China's slowdown has also applied a discount at the quarry - pushing the Aussie dollar AUD= down some 4.5% through April.